cs4241-18a/a1-gettingstarted/README.md

 front-end of this application.

 ## Design Achievements
-- **CSS Grid:** Shown at the end of `style.css`, I decided to use CSS grid to setup the "Block" structure of the website.
-I had never done anything like it, but found it very easy to use and understand (it also enabled my responsive layout discussed below).
-In general, I looked up other websites that use a "Metro" style and tried to imitate what works with those layouts and colors.
+- **CSS Grid:** Shown at the end of `style.css`, I decided to use CSS grid to set up the "Block" structure of the website.
+I had never done anything like it, but I found it very easy to use and understand (it also enabled my responsive layout discussed below).
+In general, I looked up other websites that use a "Metro" style and tried to imitate what worked with those layouts.
 - **Responsive Design:** I set up `style.css` to change the layout of the grid for specific sized screens.
-From a design point of view, I tried to come up with 3 layouts, one for desktop, one for tablets, and one for phones.
+From a design point of view, I tried to come up with 3 layouts, one for desktops, one for tablets, and one for phones.
 I tested them on my devices, and they seem to work reasonably well.
+The main difference in-between the layouts is the amount of columns and the size of the spacing columns on the left and right of the layout.
 - **Design Process:** I went through 2 design iterations, first trying my best at making the site look acceptable, then asking for feedback and implementing the changes.
 The pictures of each phase and the